WickedSmoke/sfx_gen/README.md

  1. The output filename for each Wave can be specified by using the `-o` option after each input file.
- 2. If `-o` does not follow the input filename then that path with the extension replaced with `.wav' is used as the output filename.
+ 2. If `-o` does not follow the input filename then that path with the extension replaced with `.wav` is used as the output filename.

 To generate Wave files for an entire directory shell wildcards can be used: